MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 1. Create a Pay-as-you-go or its equivalent Azure subscription.
 This step isn't needed if the tenant already has a subscription.
 1. Create a resource group.
 More information: [Create resource groups](/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups)

+   > [!Note]
-   **Note:** create or use a resource group that has a location, eg Central US that matches to the Power Platform environment's region, eg United States.
+   > Create or use a resource group that has a location, for example, Central US, that matches the Power Platform environment's region, such as United States.

 1. Create a key vault using the paid subscription that includes soft-delete and purge protection with the resource group you created in the previous step.
    > [!IMPORTANT]
    >